 A cerebral Canadian point guard whose Gonzaga stardom launched a decorated, globe-trotting professional career.

-Kevin Pangos emerged from Newmarket, Ontario, as a highly-touted recruit who chose Gonzaga University, a decision that would define his early career.
-At Gonzaga, he wasn't just a player; he was the engine of one of the nation's most consistent programs, earning a reputation for clutch shooting and impeccable floor leadership.
-His senior year crescendoed with him being named West Coast Conference Player of the Year and an All-American.
-Rather than sticking to a conventional NBA path, Pangos carved out a distinctive role as a premier international guard.
-His journey took him to the highest levels of European basketball in Lithuania, Spain, and Russia, where he became a EuroLeague staple known for his poise and three-point range.
-This success translated to the international stage, where he has been a fixture for the Canadian national team, orchestrating play against the world's best.
+Kevin Pangos won West Coast Conference Player of the Year and All-American honors at Gonzaga University.
+The Newmarket, Ontario, native orchestrated one of the nation's most consistent programs with clutch shooting and floor leadership.
+Rather than a conventional NBA path, he became a premier international guard.
+His journey took him to Lithuania, Spain, and Russia, where he became a EuroLeague staple known for poise and three-point range.
+Pangos has been a fixture for the Canadian national team, orchestrating play against the world's best.

 1981–1996